 As a children’s book author, I love to create fiction for kids ages two through twelve.
-I’m the author of two picture books and one middle-grade novel.
+I’m the author of three picture books and one middle-grade novel.
 Please click on Books to find out more.

 I especially enjoy talking to elementary school students about writing — in large groups, in their classrooms, or even via Skype.

 I hope our paths cross one day soon.
 Until then, you can find out a bit about me from the fun facts below.

 My parents said I was a delightful, curious child.
 They chose to forget that I fed dandelions to the dog, stuffed toys into the sump pump, and made jelly sandwiches for the campground bears.
 My brothers teased me constantly and affectionately called me “Brat.”
 As the youngest sibling, I fought for attention and never stopped talking or singing.
 Most of my early songs went something like this:

 Oh, the leafy, pretty trees.

 When my family begged me to sing a different song, I did:

 Oh, the frogs, the croaky frogs.